 The Surgical Residency at the University of Toledo is a six-year program which includes one year of Research which will prepare the trainee for board eligibility in general surgery.
 The residency prides itself in producing mature surgeons in both decision making and technical skills who are able to pursue a career in an academic or community setting.
-Training is based on the core competencies of graduate medical education: Patient care; Medical knowledge; Practice-based learning and improvement; Interpersonal and communication skills; Professionalism; Systems-based practice.
+Training is based on the core competencies of graduate medical education: Patient care; Medical Knowledge; Practice-Based Learning and Improvement; Interpersonal and Communication Skills; Professionalism; and Systems-Based Practice.
 The program follows the 80 hours-week rule.

 All general surgical residents receive basic life support, advanced cardiovascular life support, and advanced trauma life support training courses prior to the start of their residency.
 Graduates from our program have excelled both in academic as well as private practice.
-Historically half of our graduates go on to further training (see Previous Graduates).
+The majority of our graduates go on fellowships (see Previous Graduates).